juju/docs/src/en/clouds-k8s.md

 This will cause a Kubernetes namespace in the cluster to be created that will host all of the pods and other resources for that model.

-### Define storage classes
+### Create persistent storage

-Define a storage class for operator storage if your chosen backing cloud's storage is not supported natively by Kubernetes.
+Create persistent static volumes for operator storage if your chosen backing cloud's storage is not supported natively by Kubernetes.
 You will need to do the same for charm storage if your charm has storage requirements (we will do so since our intended charm will need storage).

 Here, since our example is using an unsupported storage solution (LXD) we'll create storage classes for both types: